 Thermostats and Solar in San Antonio

 Upgrading a thermostat is another great way to conserve energy.
 A smart thermostat offers greater control over heating and cooling energy consumption.
 Some San Antonio utilities, like CPS, have smart-thermostat rebates.

 What Impact Does Solar Panel Have on the Environment?

 Impact of Solar Manufacturing

-The US Department of Energy found that solar panels take between 1 to 4 years of use to payback the pollution that was emitted during the manufacturing process.
+While a valid concern for many, it may not be as bad as other processes.
+The US Department of Energy found that solar panels take between one to four years of use to pay back the pollution emitted during the manufacturing process.

 PV Recycling Options

-Good reviews are also a sign that the installer of choice is a good one.
-Taking a look at the Better Business Bureau will give you an idea of how that business is doing.
+Good reviews are also a sign that the solar installer of choice is a good one.
+Taking a look at the Better Business Bureau gives an idea of how the business is doing.